diagrams/diagrams-doc/doc/cmdline.rst

 >     type MainOpts (Diagram SVG R2) = DiagramOpts

-Now we need to actually parse the arguments.
-The `mainArgs` method has a default implementation that covers our use here.
-Specifically it looks for `Parseable` instances for the associated type (`Parseable (MainOpts d)`) and for some other value (`Parseable a`) and pairs the two together and runs that parser with some additional standard configuration for the program name and kind of help message in `defaultOpts`.
-Running the `mainArgs` IO action results in either the program quiting with a parse error or help message, or the program continuing with the parsed value for the associated type and any additional command-line options parsed to the value of type `a`.
-It may become clearer later why we want this additional value.
+The `mainArgs` method is nearly what we had before.
+In this case there isn't anything backend specific, so instead of an instance implementation we will show the default implementation for `mainArgs`.
+Instead of a specific parser `diagramOpts` we have a constraint `Parseable (MainOpts d)` allowing us to use `parser` where we had `diagramsOpts`.
+The parser from the constraint is combined with some additional standard configuration for the program name and the right kind of help message.
+Running the `mainArgs` IO action results in either the program quiting with a parse error or help message, or the program continuing with the parsed value.
 Also note that we need the diagram to be passed to `mainArgs` only to fix the type so we can use our associated type function `MainOpts`.

 .. class:: lhs